faros-ai/faros-intellij-plugin/README.md

 ### Technology Stack

 - Kotlin - Primary programming language
-- IntelliJ Platform Plugin SDK - For integrating with IntelliJ IDEA
+- IntelliJ Platform Plugin SDK - For integrating with JetBrains IDEs
 - Gradle - For building the plugin
 - Gson - For JSON serialization/deserialization